 1997: Shadows of Robben Island, Robben Island, Cape Town.

-1992: Made in Wood: work from the Western Cape.
-South African National Gallery, Cape Town.
+1992: Made in Wood: work from the Western Cape, South African National Gallery, Cape Town.

 c.
-1986 – 1993: annual exhibitions, Community Arts Project.
+1986 – 1993: Annual Exhibitions, Community Arts Project, Cape Town.

-University of the Western Cape (CAP collection).
+University of the Western Cape (Community Arts Project Collection).

-2013: M. Pissarra Against the Grain, ASAI, Cape Town
+2013: Mario Pissarra, Against the Grain, Africa South Arts I,nitiative (ASAI) Cape Town